tig3rmast3r/vampnet/README.md

 - new pth_reader to see pth content
 - new noam_recalculator, will recalculate noam.factor and step to maintain a similar decay curve when changing the batch size (moving to another server) and modifies tracker.pth and scheduler.pth accordingly
 - new pth_editor, you can manually change Noam.Factor Noam.warmup batch_size current_step and lr into tracker.pth, scheduler.pth and optimizer.pth, to make cyclic decay or other stuff
-- train.py comes now in 4 versions, with and without torch.compile and alternate AdamW optimizer
+- Added options -nocompile and -lh on train.py